cryptoGlance/cryptoGlance-web-app/README.md

 ---

-**Q. The CryptoGlance site loads, but after adding a rig, no data or stats are displayed.
+**Q. The cryptoGlance site loads, but after adding a rig, no data or stats are displayed.
 Why?**

 **A.** Your mining utility (cgminer / bfgminer / cudaminer / etc.) requires that API access is allowed.
-Please see the installation section above for the proper settings to use in your .conf or .bat files.
+Here's an example excerpt from the .conf:

+    ...
+    "api-allow" : "127.0.0.1,192.168.1/24",
+    "api-listen" : true,
+    "api-mcast-port" : "4028",
+    "api-port" : "4028",
+    ...

 ---